ppipada/mapstore-go/README.md

 ## Capabilities and Extensibility

 - **File encoders**

+  - Supply your own `IOEncoderDecoder` via `WithFileEncoderDecoder`.
   - _JSON file encode/decode_ - use the inbuilt `encdecjson.JSONEncoderDecoder` to encode/decode files as JSON.
-  - Supply your own `IOEncoderDecoder` via `WithFileEncoderDecoder`.

 - **Encode key or value at sub-path**

+  - Override encoding of specific keys or values with `WithKeyEncDecGetter` or `WithValueEncDecGetter`.
   - _Value encryption_ - use the inbuilt `encdeckeyring.EncryptedStringValueEncoderDecoder` to transparently store sensitive string values through the OS keyring.

-  - Override encoding of specific keys or values with `WithKeyEncDecGetter` or `WithValueEncDecGetter`.
-- **Partitioning**
+- **Directory Partitioning**

+  - Swap in your own `PartitionProvider` to control directory layout.
   - _Month based partitioning_ - use the inbuilt `dirpartition.MonthPartitionProvider` to split files across month based directories.

-  - Swap in your own `PartitionProvider` to control directory layout.
+- **File naming**

+  - Filestore is opaque to filenames, allowing for any naming scheme.
+  - Dirstore uses a `FileKey` based design to allow for control of encoding and decoding of data inside file names for efficient traversal.
+  - _UUIDv7 based filename provider_ - use the inbuilt UUIDv7 based provider to derive and use, collision free and semantic data based filenames.

 - **File change events**

   - Custom listeners can be plugged into `filestore` to observe file events.
   - Pluggable _Full text search_
     - Inbuilt, pure go, sqlite backed (via [glebarez driver](https://github.com/glebarez/go-sqlite) + [modernc sqlite](https://pkg.go.dev/modernc.org/sqlite)), fts engine.
     - Pluggable iterator utility `ftsengine.SyncIterToFTS` for efficient, incremental index updates.
-- **File naming** - implement `filenameprovider.Provider` or use the provided UUIDv7-based default to keep file names collision-free.

 ## Installation